evennia/evennia/docs/sphinx/source/wiki/DefaultCommandHelp.rst

           @script[/switch] <obj> [= <script.path or scriptkey>]

         Switches:
-          start - start a previously added script stop - stop a previously added script    Attaches the given script to the object and starts it.
+          start - start all non-running scripts on object, or a given script only stop - stop all scripts on objects, or a given script only    If no script path/key is given, lists all scripts active on the given object.
         Script path can be given from the base location for scripts as given in settings.
-If stopping/starting an already existing script, the script's key can be given instead (if giving a path, *all* scripts with this path on <obj> will be affected).
-If no script name is given, all scripts on the object is affected (or displayed if no start/stop switch is set).
+If adding a new script, it will be started automatically (no /start switch is needed).
+Using the /start or /stop switches on an object without specifying a script key/path will start/stop ALL scripts on the object.

 @set
 ~~~~